-Every livestock owner has to register the company (= location = location number and production scope) in the QS scheme via a coordinator and sign a contact (declaration of participation) with the coordinator, from the moment of signing, he participates in the QS scheme.
+Every livestock owner has to register the company (= location = location number (e. g.
+VVVO) and production scope) in the QS scheme via a coordinator and sign a contact (declaration of participation) with the coordinator, from the moment of signing, he participates in the QS scheme.